Mail Lists

 1. Open the Mail List Window.

-2. Click the New Button located in the toolbar.
+2. Click the New button in the Mail List Criteria window toolbar / ribbon bar.

 3. Enter a Name for the new list.